Time-Dependent Low-Rank Input-Output Operator for Forced Linearized Dynamics with Unsteady Base Flows: Demonstration cases

 \subsection{Relationship between f-OTD and resolvent analysis}

-The purpose of this demonstration is to establish a connection between the f-OTD low-rank approximation and resolvent analysis.
+The purpose of this example is to numerically demonstrate a connection between the f-OTD low-rank approximation and resolvent analysis.
 To this end, we consider the linearized Burgers equation subject to harmonic forcing.
-We demonstrate that the rank-$r$ f-OTD subspace asymptotically approximates the subspace obtained by the rank-$r$ SVD truncation of the resolvent operator.
-For this purpose, we consider the 1-D Burgers equation expressed as follows:
+We numerically demonstrate that the rank-$r$ f-OTD subspace asymptotically approximates the subspace obtained by the rank-$r$ SVD truncation of the resolvent operator.
+For this purpose, we consider the one-dimensional Burgers equation expressed as follows:

 where the base flow is denoted by ${u_b}= {u_b}(x,t)$, $L=2\pi$ is the length of the domain, and the viscosity is given by $\nu=0.02$.
 We consider the initial condition ${u_b}(x,0)=\dfrac{1}{s \sqrt{2\pi}} \exp({-(x-\pi)^2/2 s ^2})$ with $s=0.15$.